Many people have never even heard of Cefalu, the rustic Sicilian beach town 70km away from Palermo.

 Go down hidden alleyways and get off the main tourist track (nobody seems to do this!) and enjoy the quiet, serene atmosphere of the real Cefalu, which is just a few steps away from the promenade.

-Here you will experience a real Sicilian village, with old men sitting in plastic chairs outside their front doors and nonna’s hanging laundry from their balconies and gossiping with one another.
+Here you will experience a real Sicilian village, not unlike Militello in Val di Catania or Erice, with old men sitting in plastic chairs outside their front doors and nonna’s hanging laundry from their balconies and gossiping with one another.

 3. Mandralisca Museum